 In 1790, the colonists at Port Jackson faced their harshest conditions.
 Early attempts at agriculture had produced little.
 While hunting and fishing did supplement meagre supplies, starvation was a real possibility.
-Rations were reduced by two thirds, the weekly allowance per person being 2 lb (1 kilogram) of pork, 2.5 lb (1.2 kilograms) of flour and 2 lb (1 kilogram) of rice.
+The 1790 food crisis saw rations reduced by two-thirds, the weekly allowance per person being 2 lb (1 kilogram) of pork, 2.5 lb (1.2 kilograms) of flour and 2 lb (1 kilogram) of rice.

 On 12 May 1790, the following assessment was made of food stores:

 |Pork||23,851lb will last until 26 August at current rates of consumption.|

 |Beef||1,280lb will last until 26 August at current rates of consumption|

 |Rice||27,455lb will last until 13 September at current rates of consumption|